pynetscript/cerial/README.md

 # serial-lookup

 ### Script use
-- Parses a Cisco serial number into an approximate manufacture date.
+- Parse a Cisco serial number into an approximate manufacture date.
 - Works only with 11 character cisco serial numbers.
 - The script needs 2 arguments to run:
   - 1st argument: serial-number.py